seanfkiely/seanfkiely.github.io/_research/research_experience.md

 ## Publications

 ### Attracting and Re-engaging New Talent in Agricultural Economics
-(with Kristin Kiesel, Sean Kiely, Steve Boucher and Jeffrey Williams)
+(with Saloni Chopra, Kristin Kiesel, Steve Boucher, and Jeffrey Williams)

 <i>Forthcoming.
 Applied Economics and Teaching Resources</i>.